 - a.
 This code shall apply to all students in the ISU College of Veterinary Medicine (referred to in this document as "CVM") at all times from the time of admission to graduation.
-It applies whether or not the student is a member of the Student Chapter of the American veterinary Medical Association (referred to in this document as "SCAVMA"). - b.
+It applies whether or not the student is a member of the Student Chapter of the American Veterinary Medical Association (referred to in this document as "SCAVMA"). - b.
 Any violations of this Honor Code by a CVM student will be handled by the Interclass Honor Code Board (referred to in this document as "Board") or the ISU Office of Judicial Affairs (referred to in this document as "OJA").
 The Board shall operate under the procedures of the Honor Code.
 OJA shall operate under the procedures of the ISU Student Disciplinary Regulations (referred to in this document as "SDR") except that appeals from the final decision of the OJA Administrator or ISU Dean of Students shall be to the CVM Associate Dean for Academic and Affairs pursuant to Article IX of this Honor Code. - c.
-Upon receipt of a report alleging a possible violation of the Honor Code, a joint determination shall be made by the Board Chair and the Administrative Coordinator (and when necessary the OJA Administrator) whether the reported violation is major or minor and then determine the appropriate judicial body to adjudicate the case using the following criteria; - The Board is the proper jurisdiction for any conduct that is determined after investigation to be a minor violation of this Honor Code and has implications of academic and/or professional misconduct. - 2.
-The OJA is the proper jurisdiction for any conduct that is determined after investigation to be a violation of local, state, and/or federal laws and/or constitutes a major violation of the SDR or this Honor Code.
-OJA also has jurisdiction for any case referred to it by the Board. - 3.
-A major violation is a case in which in which the sanction that may be imposed is more severe than those that may be imposed in a minor violation and includes suspension and expulsion.
-A minor violation is a case in which it is determined that the sanction to be sought will not include possible suspension or expulsion.
-A major case determination may also be based on repetition of misconduct or previous sanctions that have been imposed by the Board or OJA. - d.
+Upon receipt of a report alleging a possible violation of the Honor Code, a joint determination shall be made by the Board Chair and the Administrative Coordinator (and when necessary the OJA Administrator) whether the reported violation is major or minor and then determine the appropriate judicial body to adjudicate the case using the following criteria; - 1.
+The Board is the proper jurisdiction for any conduct that is determined after investigation to be a minor violation of this Honor Code and has implications of academic and/or professional misconduct. - The OJA is the proper jurisdiction for any conduct that is determined after investigation to be a violation of local, state, and/or federal laws and/or constitutes a major violation of the SDR or this Honor Code.
+OJA also has jurisdiction for any case referred to it by the Board. - d.
 If the determination is that there is sufficient evidence of a violation and the matter is to be handled under the SDR by OJA or the Administrative Coordinator, a Report of Misconduct shall be filed pursuant to SDR Section 5.1 and the matter shall proceed under the procedures contained in the SDR. - e.
 If the determination is that there is sufficient evidence of a violation and the matter is to be handled by the Board, the matter shall proceed under the procedures contained in this Honor Code.